Heat & Moisture Simulation Workshop | Assess Risk & Prevent Interstitial Condensation

 Guidance & Assessment

-Despite Wufi being available since 1995 and being validated to BS EN 15026 since that standard was first published in 2007, it was only in 2016 that BS 5250 - the Code of Practice for Control of Condensation in Buildings referred to BS EN 15026 and acknowledged transient hygrothermal simulation (as ‘full modelling’).
-In the last few years the Code of Practice has been significantly re-thought and re-written: in the Summer of 2020 it was sent out to public consultation.
-We have been told that the revised document is underpinned by an ethos that is more up-to-date, more risk averse, more focused on capacity, systemic thinking and in-service conditions.
+Despite WUFI being available since 1995 and being validated to BS EN 15026 since that standard was first published in 2007, it was only in 2016 that BS 5250 - the Code of Practice for Control of Condensation in Buildings referred to BS EN 15026 and acknowledged transient hygrothermal simulation (as ‘full modelling’).
+In the last few years the Code of Practice has been significantly re-thought and re-written.
+The 2021 edition of BS 5250 is underpinned by an ethos that is more up-to-date, more risk averse, more focused on capacity, systemic thinking and in-service conditions.

 The Glaser method cannot assess the impact of: